Wanted: Personal Tutor

 - Check your email (once your purchase is complete) for login instructions

-- Download the Dart(s) and the Dart Guidelines at your convenience starting August 1, 2020
+- Download the released Darts at your convenience anytime after August 1

 - Print or read on your device (you own them)